Life will never be what you want it to be.

 There will always be darkness.
 There will always be people who believe their purpose on earth is to intrude into yours.

+Everyone is the protagonist in their own story.
 Because while we are yet lost and unsure, the world as we know it revolves around our own existence.
 We have no other way to translate and understand the world than through our own narrow viewport of a life.

 What am I getting at, then?